 In a large mixing bowl, whisk together all the dry ingredients.

-Add apple cider vinegar and lukewarm water (think hot bath temperature, cold water won't activate the fiber in the flour and the ingredients won't bind)
+Add apple cider vinegar and lukewarm water (think hot bath temperature, cold water won't activate the fiber in the flour, and the ingredients won't bind)0

-Combine with a spoon at first, it will be very liquid and will dry out as you go.
+Combine with a spoon at first.
+It will be very liquid and will dry out as you go.
 After 30 seconds, the dough is moist, not liquid, and slightly crumbles apart.
-Knead the dough, press/squeeze with your hands for at least 1 minute, or until you are able to form a ball.
+Knead the dough, press/squeeze with your hands for at least 1 minute, or until you can form a ball.

 Now the dough should be soft, elastic, and slightly moist but should hold perfectly together.
 Shape a cylinder, bread loaf shape.
-Don't press too much the dough, it's a gluten-free bread, it won't rise and the shape you give will be the shape you get.
-If you press too much, it will be very dense, doughty and it's not what you want.
+Don't press the dough too much.
+It's a gluten-free loaf, it won't rise, and the shape you give will be the shape you get.
+If you press too much, it will be very dense, doughy.

 Place the loaf onto the prepared loaf pan covered with parchment paper.